superdanb/personal-site-v1/content/pages/index.md

     title: Actional and Non Fluff Product Advice
     subtitle: >-
       I'm a second time co-founder, angel investor, and advisory board member with experience from multiple startups, Lyft and Facebook.
+I'm working with product leaders on the toughest challenges their organizations and products have, as well as career advice, interview preps and so forth.
     actions:
       - label: Contact Me
         url: /contact